GeoscienceAustralia/MPM-WofE/README.md

 * pROC (1.18.0)

 # Running
+If running scripts in R Studio, please check "Source on Save" button.

 ## Calculate Weights
 * Calculate Weights requires a Geotiff file (must be Integer type) that represents the map to be tested and a shapefile containing the known mineral deposits/occurrrences.
 Both the Geotiff and shapefile must be in the same coordinate system.
 The script assumes a projected coordinate system in meters.